ibm-cloud-docs/virtual-servers/vsi_provision_dedicated.md

 9. Click the **Cloud Service terms** checkbox.
 10. Confirm or enter your payment information and click the **Submit** button.
 You will be redirected to a screen with your provisioning order number.
 You can print the screen because it's also your provisioning order receipt.

     A series of emails are sent to your administrator—acknowledgement of the provisioning order, provisioning order approval and processing, and provisioning complete.
-The provisioning complete email will include a link that will take you directly to your **Device Details** page after logging in to Bluemix.
-Another option would be to log directly in to the Customer Portal.
+The provisioning complete email will include a link that will take you directly to your **Device Details** page after logging in to {{site.data.keyword.Bluemix_notm}}.
+Another option would be to log directly in to the {{site.data.keyword.slportal}}.

 ## Provision your dedicated host instances
 {: #provision-dedicated-instances}